NX-Family/NX-Translation/README.md

 If you'd like to request a new language translation, please open a new issue in the [Issues](https://github.com/NX-Family/NX-Translation/issues) section, providing the following details:

 - Language name.
 - Which languages to replace.
+(Games will use that language)

 We appreciate your help in making Nintendo Switch firmware translations better for everyone.